-Teach children about keeping the Earth clean with these engaging Earth Day ideas.
-This post includes a free writing and art activity, as well as book suggestions.
+Teach children about keeping the Earth clean with these engaging Earth Day ideas, bulletin boards, and arts and craft activities.
+This post includes a free writing and Earth Day art project, book suggestions, and writing prompts for your celebration.

-This post includes wonderful Earth Day ideas and ways to teach children about caring for the Earth.
+This post includes fantastic Earth Day ideas, activities, and ways to teach children about caring for the Earth.

 Earth Day Ideas & Classroom Activities

-Every year I teach my students that they can make a difference in the world by doing small things every day.
-I believe that educating our children and students about the importance of caring for our Earth is extremely important in the world today.
+Every year I teach my students that they can make a difference in the world by doing small things daily.
+I believe that educating our children and students about caring for our Earth is extremely important in today’s world.
 The children of today are the ones who will make a real difference in how the Earth continues to evolve in the future.

-In my classroom, I spend the two weeks before Earth Day (April 22nd) teaching my students about the ways they can care for the earth and completing Earth Day ideas.
-We discuss the things they can do in their classroom, at home, and on the playground.
+In my classroom, I spend the two weeks before Earth Day (April 22nd) teaching my students how they can care for the Earth and completing Earth Day activities.
+We discuss what they can do in their classroom, at home, and on the playground.

-It’s fun to brainstorm ideas and have great discussions on ways we can keep the classroom and playground clean, save energy and, do our part to keep the Earth green and beautiful.
+It’s fun to brainstorm ideas, go on a nature scavenger hunt, and have great discussions on how we can keep the classroom and playground clean, save energy, and do our part to keep the Earth green and beautiful.

-We practice reusing items instead of throwing them away, and we recycle our containers and paper when we finish with it every day.
+We practice reusing items instead of throwing them away, and we recycle our containers and paper when we finish with them every day.
+Creating an Earth Day craft using recycled materials (i.e., turning plastic water bottles into glitter bottles) and sorting it into compost and recycle bins are a few of our favorite activities.
 Also, we reduce how much energy we spend by turning off our classroom lights, and we go outside to pick up trash left out on the playground.

 Earth Day Ideas: Great Books